stoicsoftware/stoicsoftware.github.io/views/en/cookbooks/search/search-transaction-status.md

 ---
 label: 'Searching by Transaction Status'
 eleventyNavigation:
+  key: search-status
-  key: 'Transaction Statuses'
+  title: 'Transaction Status'
-  order: 99
+  order: 160
 ---

 Frequently we need to retrieve or filter by Status in our Transaction Searches, but Statuses are notoriously